WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 I once visited 20 National Parks in one year, and only took photos with my iPhone.
 After each one I went to, I told myself to buy a nicer camera.
 Yet I never did….until the next year.
 It’s a regret of mine because I saw some absolutely stunning scenery.

-Adventure sports
+Adventure Sports

 The Jackson Hole area has world-class rock climbing and river rafting.
 There are just so many things to do in this area!

-Backcountry hiking
+Backcountry Hiking

 Hiking to the glacial lakes is something just about everyone can do: most are 3 miles or fewer.
-But if you want to do 1/2 day to multi-day hikes, this park is definitely for you.
+But if you want to do 1/2-day to multi-day hikes, this park is definitely for you.

 Hike 16 miles through Cascade Canyon to Lake Solitude (the first mile is the trail from Jenny Lake to Inspiration Point).
 Or hike 9 miles into Death Canyon to Patrol Cabin, overlooking Phelps Lake on the way.
 There are many more backcountry Teton hikes.

-River rafting
+River Rafting

 Many companies offer scenic floats on the calm section of the Snake River.
 Some of these are inside Grand Teton National Park, and some are just south of the park (but still in Jackson Hole).
 All offer great views of the mountains.

 You can even choose to eat lunch or dinner on the shores of the Snake River.
+Read our review of the Triangle X River Float in Grand Teton.

 If you’re just a little more adventurous, we recommend you try white-water rafting just south of the park.
 There are many companies you can choose from to guide you through the Class III rapids (Class V is the most difficult).

 We’ve rafted this river multiple times as a family, and if white-water rafting interests you at all, you’ll LOVE this.
 The river runs through a very deep canyon, providing spectacular views and a few heart-stopping moments.
+Check out our article 10 Things to Know About River Rafting in Grand Teton and Jackson Hole.

 Rock Climbing